Honda Ridgeline Insurance Rates

 Rates are averaged for all Honda Ridgeline models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-• Increasing comprehensive and collision deductibles can save around $225 each year
+- Increasing comprehensive and collision deductibles could save as much as $300 each year

 Honda Ridgeline pricing on car insurance can vary based on your age and driving record.
 The best way to save and find affordable Honda Ridgeline car insurance is to use rate comparison tools and find the best Honda Ridgeline insurance quotes for you.